Evanescent Modes and Step-like Acoustic Black Holes: Introduction

-Stephen Hawking's 1974 calculation demonstrating that black holes emit a constant flux of outgoing quanta \cite{BHExplosions,Hawking75} has since raised a number of fundamental questions regarding the nature of quantum gravity.
-One such open problem concerns the fate of quantum information in a gravitational system, a question often referred to as the ``black-hole information paradox" \cite{BHParadox,ComplementarityFirewalls}.
+The existence of black holes was one of the first surprising and novel predictions to emerge from Einstein's geometric theory of gravity.
+Though initially their existence was a point of contention, it is now well established that black holes exist and play a formative role in the large-scale dynamics of the universe~\cite{Bambi18}.
+The interplay between quantum mechanics and these exotic spacetime solutions has uncovered a number of important open problems, with fundamental consequences for theories of quantum gravity an cosmology~\cite{Giddings17}.
+Perhaps nowhere is this more evident than in Stephen Hawking's 1974 semiclassical calculation which predicted that black holes constantly emit a flux of thermal quanta~\cite{Hawking74,Hawking75}.
+Consequences of this thermal radiation have since raised a number of fundamental questions regarding the interplay of quantum mechanics and gravity, including what is known as the ``black hole information paradox~\cite{Susskind06,Sully13}."

+Though it is grounded in widely accepted physical principles, observation of astrophysical Hawking radiation seems to be impossible in the near-future at least.
 In 1981, W.G.
-Unruh showed that the process of Hawking radiation and black-hole evaporation can be simulated in a laboratory \cite{Unruh81}.
-This proposal relies on the observation that at long wavelengths phonons propagating through a quantum fluid can be described by a scalar boson propagating in an effective curved space-time \cite{Stone2000,AnalogueGravity,AydinsPaper,AnalogueGravityBEC}.
-This effective spacetime can develop an event horizon if the fluid's velocity exceeds the local speed of sound.
-In exact analogy with Hawking's calculations for an astrophysical black-hole the sonic horizon formed in a fluid should emit a flux of phonons.
+Unruh proposed that in lieu of observation of Hawking radiation by an astrophysical black hole, the process of Hawking radiation and black-hole evaporation could be effectively simulated in a laboratory~\cite{Unruh81}.
+This proposal, expanded upon extensively by G.E.
+Volovik as pertaining to superfluid Helium~\cite{Volovik09}, relies on the observation that at long wavelengths sound waves propagating through a fluid are described by the same equations of motion as a scalar boson propagating through a curved spacetime~\cite{Stone00,Visser01,Visser11,Galitski18}.
+A simple model which illustrates this physics is that of a Bose-Einstein condensate (BEC), where the condensate flow plays the role of the spacetime metric while the quantum fluctuations (e.g. phonons) are mapped onto matter fields residing in this spacetime.
+If the condensate velocity exceeds the local speed of sound this effective spacetime develops an event horizon, forming a sonic black/white hole.
+In exact analogy with Hawking's calculations for an astrophysical black hole, the sonic horizon formed in a condensate should then emit a thermal flux of phonons.